-- Proof of RN licensure and APRN certification (if a requirement of the program)(prior to expiration) - Current American Heart Association BLS CPR certification for adult, child, and infant (prior to certification expiration) - Current American Heart Association ACLS and (CRNA only-prior to certification expiration) - Urine drug screen (See Drug and Alcohol Screening Policy)(within one month of expiration) Students are required to repeat the drug screen if the negative result is dilute.
-Drug screens are completed through PreCheck and uploaded to SentryMD. - HIPAA training completion certificate (found in SOLE) - Completed TB questionnaire (If students miss the annual TB questionnaire, the TB screening required upon admission will need to be repeated) - Official documentation of an influenza vaccine (November 15 deadline) - Signed handbook signature page
+- Proof of RN licensure and APRN certification (if a requirement of the program)(prior to expiration) - Current American Heart Association BLS CPR certification for adult, child, and infant (prior to certification expiration) - Urine drug screen (See Drug and Alcohol Screening Policy)(within one month of expiration) Students are required to repeat the drug screen if the negative result is dilute.
+Drug screens are completed through PreCheck and uploaded to SentryMD. - HIPAA training completion certificate (found in SOLE)

+- Completed TB questionnaire (If students miss the annual TB questionnaire, the TB screening required upon admission will need to be repeated) - Official documentation of an influenza vaccine (November 15 deadline) - Signed handbook signature page